How to design nondestructive cancel buttons - LogRocket Blog

 Firstly, consider asking users to confirm their action via email.
 This is probably my favorite approach because it adds a layer of security too, and although it’s also the slowest approach, users don’t necessarily need to confirm their action right away.
 If the deletion is time-sensitive, asking users to confirm their password is a better approach.

-If security isn’t really an issue, consider asking users to recall something such as their email address or the name of what they’re trying to delete.
+If security isn’t really an issue, consider asking users to recall something such as their email address or the name of what they’re trying to delete as GitHub does:

-The bare minimum is having a simple “Are you sure?” question.
+The bare minimum should be having a simple “Are you sure?” question (low friction), but there’s also the somewhere-in-the-middle “Type this word to confirm” approach, as shown on CD Keys site below (medium friction):

 All of these approaches create friction, giving users an opportunity to reconsider their action before taking it.
 The approaches have varying degrees of security and convenience — it’s simply about choosing the one that feels most suitable.

 Subscription cancellation comes with potential data loss, so the approaches are pretty much the same.
 However, subscription cancellation can also come with loss of payment authorization, a minor inconvenience for B2C products but a major inconvenience for B2B products where approval from somebody that’s “higher up” is usually required in order to reauthorize payments.

-So in addition to leveraging the UX design tips mentioned already, make sure to cancel the payment authorization without deleting the payment information to make it easier for users to recover from accidental cancellation.
+So in addition to leveraging the UX design tips mentioned already, make sure to cancel the payment authorization without deleting the payment information to make it easier for users to recover from accidental cancellation (unless they’ve asked for their data to be deleted).

+That aside, I did come across an interesting approach to cancelation on Discord, although I suppose it isn’t that uncommon as I’ve most certainly seen this on many social media platforms.
+Discord provides the option to disable your account in addition to deleting it completely, giving users more control and upfront clarity:

 Also, don’t insist that users call or email in order to cancel (but I’m sure you know that already!).

-Note: Editor’s note: This blog was updated 23 June 2025 by the author to expand on the original, explain the difference between cancel buttons and cancel links, and cover accessibility best-practices.